lminy/BotnetDetectionThesis/README.md

 This implementation was realized for my master thesis on "Botnet detection in encrypted traffic - a machine learning approach"

 ## Configuration
+The configuration has to be done in config.py file.
+A template is provided in example_config.py

 ## Run